-Applicable U.S. Treasury Regulations provide rules for determining the "spot rate" used to convert foreign currency into U.S. dollars with respect to the purchase of foreign currency denominated debt instruments and payments received on, or with respect to the disposition of, foreign currency denominated debt instruments.
+Applicable U.S. Trea sury Regulations provide rules for determining the "spot rate" used to convert foreign currency into U.S. dollars with respect to the purchase of foreign currency denominated debt instruments and payments received on, or with respect to the disposition of, foreign currency denominated debt instruments.
 The spot rate under these U.S. Treasury Regulations may differ from the actual rates used to convert pesos into U.S. dollars with respect to the bonds and payments on the bonds.
-While not free from doubt, we believe that it would be reasonable to treat such actual rates as the relevant exchange rates (i.e., the "spot rates") with respect to amounts paid or received by a United States person with respect to the bonds, and the remainder of this discussion assumes such treatment.
-A United States person should consult its own tax advisor as to the consequences of a different interpretation of the spot rate.
+While not free from doubt, we believe that it would be reasonable to treat such actual rates as the relevant exchange rates (i.e., the "spot rates") with respect to amounts paid or received by a United States holder with respect to the bonds, and the remainder of this discussion assumes such treatment.
+A United States holder should consult its own tax advisor as to the consequences of a different interpretation of the spot rate.

-If you are a United States person, subject to the foreign currency rules discussed below, payments of interest (including additional amounts, if any) on the bonds generally will be subject to U.S. taxation and will be considered ordinary income on which you will be taxed at the time it is accrued or received, in accordance with the method of accounting that you use for U.S. federal income tax purposes.
-Such income generally will constitute foreign source passive category income for purposes of the U.S. foreign tax credit rules.
+Subject to the foreign currency rules discussed below, payments of interest (including additional amounts, if any) on the bonds generally will be subject to U.S. taxation and will be considered ordinary interest income to a United States holder at the time it accrues or is actually or constructively received, in accordance with the holder's method of accounting for U.S. federal income tax purposes.
+Such income will generally constitute foreign source passive category income for purposes of the U.S. foreign tax credit rules.
 It is expected, and this discussion assumes, that the bonds will be issued with less than a de minimis amount of original issue discount ("OID") for U.S. federal income tax purposes.
-In general, however, if the bonds are issued with OID at or above a de minimis threshold, a United States person will be required to include OID in gross income, as ordinary income, under a "constant-yield method" before the receipt of cash attributable to such income, regardless of the United States person's regular method of accounting for U.S. federal income tax purposes.
-OID generally will be accrued in pessos and translated into U.S. dollars in the same manner as interest income accrued by a United States person that uses the accrual method of accounting for tax purposes (as described below).
+In general, however, if the bonds are issued with OID at or above a de minimis threshold, a United States holder will be required to include OID in gross income, as ordinary income, under a "constant-yield method" before the receipt of cash attributable to such income, regardless of the holder's regular method of accounting for U.S. federal income tax purposes.
+OID generally will be accrued in pesos and translated into U.S. dollars in the same manner as interest income accrued by a United States holder that uses the accrual method of accounting for tax purposes (as described below).

-Because the bonds are not denominated in U.S. dollars, a United States person that uses the accrual method of accounting for tax purposes will accrue interest income on the bonds in pesos and translate the amount accrued into U.S. dollars based on the average exchange rate in effect during the interest accrual period (or portion thereof within the United States person's taxable year), or, at the accrual method United States person's election, at the spot rate of exchange on the last day of the accrual period (or the last day of the taxable year), or at the spot rate of exchange on the date of receipt, if this date is within five business days of the last day of the accrual period.
-A United States person that makes this election must apply it consistently to all debt instruments from year to year and cannot change the election without the consent of the U.S. Internal Revenue Service (the "IRS").
+Because the bonds are not denominated in U.S. dollars, a United States holder that uses the accrual method of accounting for tax purposes will accrue interest income on the bonds in pesos and translate the amount accrued into U.S. dollars based on the average exchange rate in effect during the interest accrual period (or portion thereof within the United States holder's taxable year), or, at the accrual method United States holder's election, at the spot rate of exchange on the last day of the accrual period (or the last day of the taxable year within such accrual period if the accrual period spans more than one taxable year), or at the spot rate of exchange on the date of receipt, if this date is within five business days of the last day of the accrual period.
+A United States holder that makes this election must apply it consistently to all debt instruments from year to year and cannot change the election without the consent of the U.S. Internal Revenue Service (the "IRS").